Enjoy these classic children's Easter books and movies with your family this year!

 One of my favorite things about reading to my kids is sharing books that I loved as a child.

-I especially enjoy reminiscing with holiday books - they always bring back fun memories of the dressing up in our new Easter outfits (the ones Mom wouldn't let us wear until that day), large family gatherings and egg hunts around the house.
+I especially enjoy reminiscing with holiday books - they always bring back memories of the dressing up in our new Easter outfits (the ones Mom wouldn't let us wear until that day), large family gatherings and egg hunts around the house.

 I always find that I'm a little more excited to read when it's a book that brings back fond memories for me, memories that I share with my kids while we read.

 Let me know if you remember any of these vintage children's Easter stories -- they are wonderful items to add to an Easter basket (you may have found one in your basket when you were a kid)!
-I'm including affiliate links for your information and convenience in case you'd like to learn more about our recommendations.
+I'm including affiliate links for your information in case you'd like to learn more about our recommendations.

 This is, hands-down, my favorite Easter story!
 The Country Bunny and the Little Gold Shoes was written in 1939 and still entertains readers today.
 It's the story of how the Easter Bunny gets all the eggs delivered in time for Easter morning -- he chooses helper bunnies!

 Published in 1947, the books tells the story of a little bunny who finds an egg.
 He hears sounds from within the egg and imagines all kinds of animals who might hatch, so he tries to open the egg to meet a friend.

 Not necessarily an Easter book but one that reads well for the holiday.
 Marshmallow is a baby bunny who moves into the home of a tabby cat named Oliver.
 Oliver does not like Marshmallow but the bunny thinks that Oliver is it's mother.